Mr Spelling Bee

 My primary education was severely wanting in anything remotely connected to cultural education.
 I was chastised for saying “aye” instead of yes.
 I was told to lose dialect words, such as ‘siver’, the Edinburgh word for the drain in a road gutter, ‘stank’ in Glasgow.

-When I entered drama tuition I was told sternly to lose my Scottish accent, or expect to lose my career in theatre.
-(I wanted to direct, but that’s another story.)
-Those tutors who warned me were both of English birth and sadly Scottish too.
+When I entered drama tuition I was warned sternly to lose my Scottish accent or expect to lose my career in theatre.
+(I fancied direction of plays and films, but that’s another story.)
+My tutors were English, and sadly Scottish too.
 Colonised habits die hard.

-Later, when I worked with the Royal Shakespeare Company, I was astonished to discover English actors speaking Shakespearian lines and sonnets in their local tongues, Somerset, Devon, Suffolk.
+When I worked a short time with the Royal Shakespeare Company, I was astonished to discover English actors speaking Shakespearian lines and sonnets in their local tongues, Somerset, Devon, Suffolk.
 The artistic director Trevor Nunn explained that local accents enrich characterisation.
 “That is the reality those actors bring to the role.
 Why should I demand a BBC accent and have everybody sound like a blueprint of voice tuition?”